uspel/react-framage/README.md

 **`src: string | string[]`**

-URL source of the image.
+URL source of the image - can be an array of sources creating tiled atlases with the same settings.

 ---